Chipotle Chili Salsa (Salsa de Chile Chipotle y Jitomate)

 Line a heavy fry pan with heavy-duty aluminum foil and heat over medium heat.
 Place the tomatoes in the pan and roast, turning them occasionally, until the skin is blistered and begins to blacken and the interior softens.
 Let cool, then carefully trim off only the most blackened parts of the skin.
 Set the tomatoes aside.

-If using dried chilies, place them in a saucepan, add water to cover and salt the water.
-Bring to a simmer and simmer until the chilies are softened, 10 to 15 minutes.
-Drain, reserving the liquid, and place the chilies in a blender or food processor along with about 1/4 cup of the liquid.
-If using canned chilies, scrape off some of the adobo sauce and put the chilies in a blender or food processor.
+If using dried chiles, place them in a saucepan, add water to cover and salt the water.
+Bring to a simmer and simmer until the chiles are softened, 10 to 15 minutes.
+Drain, reserving the liquid, and place the chiles in a blender or food processor along with about 1/4 cup of the liquid.
+If using canned chiles, scrape off some of the adobo sauce and put the chiles in a blender or food processor.

 Add the garlic to the blender along with the tomatoes and process very briefly.
 The mixture should be thick and slightly chunky.